rchau8502/HomePage/README.md

 ## Rich's Homepage

 This is my space on the web: <https://rchau8502.github.io/HomePage/>.
 It's a living journal of what I'm building, how my skills evolve, and the vibes that inspire me.
-No templates, no instructions—just a showcase of my work.

 ### What you'll see